Deploy App-V virtual applications with Configuration Manager

-Before you can successfully deploy virtual applications, you must also update the App-V 4.6 SP1 client with the hotfix that is described in the Knowledge Base article 2645225.
+Before you can successfully deploy virtual applications, update the App-V 4.6 client with the latest hotfix.

 App-V 5, App-V 5.0 SP1, App-V 5.0 SP2, App-V 5.0 SP3, and App-V 5.1: For App-V 5.0 SP2, you must install Hotfix Package 5 or use App-V 5.0 SP3.